-This Proxy Statement is being furnished to the holders of ordinary shares, par value NIS 0.03 per share (the "Ordinary Shares"), of Perion Network Ltd. ("Perion" or the "Company") in connection with the solicitation by our board of directors for use at our Annual General Meeting of Shareholders, or at any adjournment thereof (the "Meeting"), pursuant to the accompanying Notice of Annual General Meeting of Shareholders.
-The Meeting will be held at the offices of the Company located at 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849 on Thursday, February 6, 2020, at 4:00 p.m.
+This Proxy Statement is being furnished to the holders of ordinary shares, par value NIS 0.03 per share (the "Ordinary Shares" or "Shares"), of Perion Network Ltd. ("Perion" or the "Company") in connection with the solicitation by our board of directors (the "Board") for use at our Annual General Meeting of Shareholders, or at any adjournment thereof (the "Meeting"), pursuant to the accompanying Notice of Annual General Meeting of Shareholders.
+The Meeting will be held at the offices of the Company located at 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849, on Thursday, June 30, 2022, at 4:00 p.m.
 (Israel time), or at any adjournment thereof.